Azure/azure-sphere-gallery/HeapTracker/README.md

     ```

 ## Key concepts
-The goal of the Heap Tracker library, is to support developers track their High-level application's memory requests, for discovering potential leaks.
+The goal of the Heap Tracker library, is to support developers track their High-level application's memory requests to match the expected behavior throughout the application execution time (i.e. a constant raise in value of `heap_allocated` may indicate a potential memory leak).

-In order to get the actual memory availability, the Azure Sphere OS exposes explicit APIs, that return the actual system memory availability taking into account the more articulated memory usages and variances operated by the underlying OS's system resources (networking, general i/o, etc.).

 For more information and recommendations on Azure Sphere memory usage and debugging, refer to [Memory use in high-level applications](https://docs.microsoft.com/en-us/azure-sphere/app-development/application-memory-usage).